 Like many women, I feel like a bit of a guinea pig when it comes to contraception.
-While all of the contraceptives I’ve tried ‘work’ (they prevented pregnancy), they can come with a whole host of side effects.
+While all of the contraceptives I’ve tried ‘work’ (they prevented pregnancy), they come with a whole host of unpredictable side effects.
 After being advised to come off the pill by my GP due to migraines, I tested the implant.

 Despite being reassured by a (male) doctor that it was the same hormones as my pill, the implant had a hugely negative effect on my mood.
 Not great for a woman in business.
 Not only did it hugely affect my mood, but my periods were inconsistent and somewhat never ending.